ktym/d3sparql/README.md

   * updated namedmap to use an option for scale
   * merged a pull request to insert visualization at the specified DOM ID instead of appending to the body
 * 2015-02-04 Improved to customize the target DOM ID
+* 2015-02-06 Changed to clear the DOM contents before appending elements to update the visualization